Edit — 17/08/2023: The LazyLinearOp class has been relocated in its own project named lazylinop

 LazyLinearOperators are complementary to other “lazy” objects such as LazyTensors in Kheops, or the ones of lazyarray, and WeldNumpy libraries, which, to the best of our knowledge, primarily provide compact descriptions of arrays which entries can be evaluated efficiently on the fly.

-For more information and a demo about the LazyLinearOp class, a jupyter notebook is available here (also the notebook archive as .ipynb is provided here).
+For more information and a demo about the LazyLinearOp class, a jupyter notebook is available here.